Pennsylvania Fair Housing Act: An Overview

 As a rental property owner, you are required to follow many rules and regulations.
 Even before you rent out your property, you need to ensure that you’re abiding by the law when marketing your rentals and screening prospects.

 Among the responsibilities landlords have, they must adhere to the Federal Fair Housing Act.
 The act requires that landlords treat their tenants fairly and with respect in all landlord-tenant interactions.
 At its core, the Fair Housing Act prohibits all forms of housing discrimination not only in renting but also in the selling and financing of housing.

-At the federal level, the government agency tasked with its implementation is the Department of Housing and Urban Development (HUD).
+At the federal level, the government agency tasked with its implementation and handing of Fair Housing complaints is the Department of Housing and Urban Development (HUD).
 At the state level, enforcement of the act is done by the Pennsylvania Human Relations Commission.

 What is the Purpose of the Fair Housing Act?

 The Fair Housing Act (FHA) was passed by congress in 1968 to help stop instances of housing discrimination.
-It was normal for landlords, home sellers, and mortgage lenders at the time to discriminate against prospective clients based on how they looked.
+It was normal for landlords, home sellers, and mortgage lenders at the time to discriminate against prospective clients based on their appearance.

-That said, efforts of stamping out all forms of housing discrimination didn’t start with the Fair Housing Act.
-Matter of fact, there were two prior attempts.
+That said, efforts to stamp out all forms of housing discrimination didn’t start with the Fair Housing Act.
+As a matter of fact, there were two prior attempts.

-The first piece of legislation to be passed was the Rumford Fair Housing.
+The first piece of legislation to fight discrimination to be passed was the Rumford Fair Housing.
 Authored by W. Byron Rumford, the Rumford Fair Housing Act was passed by the California Legislature in 1963 to help curb racial discrimination by landlords and property owners.